 - Don Robertson

 Second Half ends, Kilmarnock 0, Celtic 1.

 Attempt saved.
-Dedryck Boyata (Celtic) header from the centre of the box is saved in the bottom left corner.
+Tomas Rogic (Celtic) left footed shot from outside the box is saved in the bottom right corner.

 Scott Brown (Celtic) wins a free kick on the right wing.